-A microlearning platform is designed for narrower training objectives and enables you to deliver content to learners in easily absorbed bite-sized chunks.
-Microlearning platforms usually feature a fast and easy-to-use authoring tool integrated within the software, which allows you to build up bite-sized content using text, images, video, and other existing assets.
+Microlearning platforms enable you to deliver content to learners in easily absorbed bite-sized chunks.
+They usually feature a fast and easy-to-use authoring tool which allows you to build up microcourses using text, images, video, and other existing assets.

 Some popular microlearning platforms include:

-Learner Mobile: A versatile platform that allows you to create beautiful, bite-sized content in a flash.
-It provides ready-to-go templates for building simple eLearning courses with videos, images, and quizzes.
+Learner Mobile: A versatile platform that allows you to create simple eLearning courses with videos, images, and quizzes in a flash.

-EduMe: Another platform with a built-in authoring tool for creating microlearning courses designed for mobiles that works across all devices.
-You can also use the templates to create courses consisting of text, images, videos, links, and quizzes.
+EduMe: Another platform with microlearning courses designed for mobiles that works across all devices.
+It also has ready-made templates for creating courses consisting of text, images, videos, links, and quizzes.

 2. Web-Conferencing Tools

-Web-conferencing, in general, and webinars or virtual classrooms in particular, are extremely powerful modern training tools that enable you to train staff remotely.
-The line is sometimes a little blurred when these platforms are discussed as they share very similar functionality, and often the same core technology.
-Let’s compare them and analyze which tool you may wish to use in a particular training situation.
+Web-conferencing, in general, and webinars or virtual classrooms in particular, are extremely powerful modern tools that enable you to train staff remotely.

 Tools for videoconferencing

-Standard video-conferencing software is often enough to run one-on-one or small group training sessions, perform live demonstrations, and conduct real-time software walkthroughs.
-Most popular platforms now have features such as screen share, on-screen annotations, ‘raising a hand’ to ask questions, and even whiteboard features.
+Most popular video conferencing platforms now have features such as screen share, on-screen annotations, ‘raising a hand’ to ask questions, and even whiteboard features.

-Most platforms work seamlessly with an LMS.
-For example, iSpring Learn LMS is integrated with Zoom.
+It is great when such platforms work seamlessly with an LMS.
+One of such examples is iSpring Learn which has an integration with Zoom.

-This means that you can host web meetings and provide training sessions directly from your learning portal. iSpring Learn automatically notifies learners about online events and collects the statistics on visits and viewer activity.
+iSpring Learn enables you to host web meetings and training sessions directly from your learning portal, and collects the statistics on visits and viewer activity.

-Webinar technology is best suited for training large groups of learners.
-It’s a specific type of web conference – a lecture, presentation, workshop, or a seminar – that is typically one-way (speaker to the remote audience with limited interaction).
+Webinar technology is best suited for employee training that is typically one-way, e.g., a lecture, presentation, workshop, or a seminar.
 The restrictive interactive elements that help learners to receive and discuss topics in real-time typically include a shared screen, a live chat, and polls.

-These generally include features to facilitate learner engagement like tests and polls that can be given by the instructor, interactive whiteboards, screen-in-screen views, media sharing, and in-session activities.
-They also allow you to gather stats on learner attendance, engagement, session activity, and more.
+These generally include features to facilitate an engaging learning experience like tests and polls, interactive whiteboards, screen-in-screen views, media sharing, and in-session activities.
+They also allow you to gather stats on learner attendance, session activity, and more.

 3. Knowledge Repositories

 A knowledge repository or knowledge base is a dynamic storage place for information.
-It allows people to connect, collaborate, and contribute.
-This type of software is a great addition to your employee training toolkit, allowing staff to access the information they need to get work done at any time and from any device.
+This type of software is a great addition to your employee training toolkit, enabling your workforce to access the information they need to get work done at any time and from any device.

-Knowledge repositories are often included in other software platforms as a discrete module, for instance, in a learning management system (LMS), customer management system (CMS), and customer service (CS) software packages.
+Knowledge repositories are often included in other software platforms as a discrete module.
 However, a lot of standalone options also exist that you can integrate into your existing structure.

 Knowledge bases commonly allow you to set up a knowledge structure with several levels or tiers; for example, Category > Section > Topic, and these structures can be customized to suit your organization.

-Some popular CMS systems that include highly regarded knowledge-base modules are Zendesk and Freshdesk.
+Some popular customer management systems (CMSs) that include highly regarded knowledge-base modules are Zendesk and Freshdesk.
 Standalone options that integrate well with almost any platform and have unlimited customization options include Knowledge Owl.

 4. Content Creation Tools

-There are many different types of content creation tools, and they will often excel at creating particular learning materials: e-courses, training videos, images, schemes and infographics, and more.
-So, you should choose your tools according to the needs of the training program you want to develop.
+There are many different types of content creation tools, and they will often excel at creating particular learning materials: digital courses, training videos, images, schemes and infographics, and more.
+Let’s see what you may find useful for each case.

 Course authoring tools

-Authoring tools are designed to create specific types of content and, nowadays, that often means interactive eLearning.
-Course authoring tools will let you create eLearning courses from existing content easily and quickly.
+Authoring tools are designed to create interactive eLearning content.
+Some of them will let you create eLearning courses from existing content quickly and easily.

 You can start a free 14-day trial that is a fully functional version of iSpring Suite.